nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 This project uses `ps` to get some information from a process, install it via `dnf install procps-ng` if don't have.

 # Where are the saved sessions?
 They are all in `~/.config/another-window-session-manager/sessions`.
-When use an exsiting name to save the current open windows, the previous file will be copied to `~/.config/another-window-session-manager/sessions/backups`
+When use an exsiting name to save the current open windows, the previous file will be copied to `~/.config/another-window-session-manager/sessions/backups` as a new name, which is {the-old-session-name}**.backup-{timestampt}**.

 # TODO
 1. - Save open windows